Farama-Foundation/ViZDoom/doc/Building.md

-# Installation from pip (recommended for python users)
+## <a name="pypi"></a> Installation from PyPI (recommended for Python users)

-ViZDoom for python can be installed via **pip** on Linux and Mac and it is strongly recommended.
+ViZDoom for Python can be installed via **pip** on Linux and MacOS and it is strongly recommended.
 However you will still need to install the  **[dependencies](#linux_deps)**.
 Without pip installation you need to have vizdoom.so in the execution directory and specify paths to vizdoom and freedoom2.wad manually which is quite annoying.

 >>> Pip installation is not supported on Windows at the moment but soon it will.

-To install the most stable official release from [PyPi](https://pypi.python.org/pypi):
+To install the most stable official release from [PyPI](https://pypi.python.org/pypi):
 ```bash
 # use pip3 for python3
 sudo pip install vizdoom